rcdickerson/orhle/README.md

 * If you have obtained the ORHLE Docker image as a tar archive, you can load it with: `# docker load < orhle.tar.gz`

-* If you do not have the image, you can pull it from Docker Hub:
+* You can pull the image from Docker Hub:
   `# docker pull rcdickerson/orhle:aplas2022`

 * You can obtain the ORHLE source code and build the Docker image